Escape Island

 Escape Island is an island near Jurien Bay in Western Australia.
+It is located within the Jurien Bay Marine Park and part of the Escape Island Nature Reserve.

 Description

 The island has an area of 27.33 ha, is located 5.0 km from the mainland, at the southern end of Jurien Bay, and has a maximum elevation of 12 m.

 The island is part of the Turquoise Coast islands nature reserve group, a chain of 40 islands spread over a distance of 150 km.

 Lighthouse

 Geology

 The islands were formed approximately 10,000 years ago after large fluctuations in sea levels caused erosion on large areas of the continental shelf during periods of glaciation.
 Large parallel sand dunes then formed and hardened into limestone, forming islands, most of which have been separated from the mainland for 6,500 years.

 Well preserved Tamala limestone geological features can be found on the islands, including the fragile fossil root networks known as rhizoliths that are found on Escape Island.